lm-schulze/lm-schulze/README.md

-# Hi there, I'm lm-schulze!
+# Hi there, I'm Laura Schulze!

 I'm currently a Master's student in the "Physics of Data" program at the Università degli studi di Padova.

 ## About Me

 - 🎓 **Education:** Master’s in Physics of Data, Università degli studi di Padova
-- 🧪 **Focus Areas:** Scientific computing, data analysis, data visualization
+- 🧪 **Focus Areas:** Scientific computing, data analysis, data visualization, interdisciplinary physics
-- 🐍 **Coding:** Primarily Python, with some experience in R
+- 🐍 **Coding:** Primarily Python, with some experience in R and minor experience in Julia, C++ and Matlab
 - 🌐 **Interests:** Complex Networks and their diverse real-world applications

 ## 📊 GitHub Stats